karlrobeck/porfolio-website/static/markdown/April30th.md

 ## Pizza Date

-Well enough of the AppCon stuff. after the 5pm Submission deadline. my and my girlfriend Vivien just have a small celebration.
+Well enough of the AppCon stuff. after the 5pm Submission deadline. me and my girlfriend Vivien just have a small celebration.

 ![Image of me and my girlfriend eating pizza](/pizza_date_april_30.jpg)